Designer’s Guide Consulting

 Analog and Mixed-Signal Verification (4-5 days)

 This challenging four or five day course provides participants with the tools they need to take on the task of verifying complex analog, RF, and mixed-signal integrated circuits.
 It combines lecture with a substantial amount of time in the lab to teach the overall analog verification process.
 You will learn how to develop a verification plan, functional models of analog blocks, regression tests for those models, and a fully verified Verilog model for the entire analog portion of the design for use in chip-level verification.
+Considerable time is spent on best practices that allow you to avoid the common pitfalls and user-traps common to analog verification.

 Target Audience